If Everyone Ate Beans Instead of Beef

 To understand why the climate impact of beef alone is so large, note that the image at the top of this story is a sea of soybeans in a silo in the Brazilian Amazon rainforest.
 The beans belong to a feed lot that holds 38,000 cattle, the growth and fattening of which means dispensing 900 metric tons of feed every day.
 Which is to say that these beans will be eaten by cows, and the cows will convert the beans to meat, and the humans will eat the meat.
 In the process, the cows will emit much greenhouse gas, and they will consume far more calories in beans than they will yield in meat, meaning far more clearcutting of forests to farm cattle feed than would be necessary if the beans above were simply eaten by people.

 This inefficient process happens on a massive scale.
-Brazil, the world’s largest exporter of red meat, holds 212 million cattle.
+Brazil, the world’s largest exporter of red meat, holds around 212 million cattle.
 (In June, the U.S. temporarily suspended imports of beef from Brazil due to abscesses, collections of pus, in the meat.)
 According to the United Nations, 33 percent of arable land on Earth is used to grow feed for livestock.
 Even more, 26 percent of the ice-free terrestrial surface of Earth is used for grazing livestock.
 In all, almost a third of the land on Earth is used to produce meat and animal products.

 This means much less deforestation and land degradation if so many plant crops weren’t run through the digestive tracts of cattle.
 If Americans traded their beef for beans, the researchers found, that would free up 42 percent of U.S. crop land.